motoshira/cobblestone/README.md

 It provides a way to define a validator for association list and validate it.

 This software is in alpha stage.
-It is not ready for production use.
+The API may change in the future.

 ## Usage